About Emily: A Journey of Returning

 Following the Thread

-In 2003, Yoga entered my life as a way to support my sleep.
+In 2003, Yoga entered my life as a way to support my sleep, mood and mind.
 In 2006, I met an Ayurvedic Vaidya in Kerala, India, and something inside me shifted.
 Small changes were made—as I made small adjustments to my diet and daily routine—a sense of ease began to descend.
 There was a quiet knowing to keep following this Ayurveda path.

 Over the years, I trained as a Yoga teacher, a bodywork and energy practitioner, and immersed myself in the study of Ayurveda.
 I traveled to India each year, undergoing Panchakarma treatments and learning from Vaidyas in the traditional way.
 Eventually, I began guiding groups through their own healing experiences.

-In 2015, I met Myra Lewin, and the Hale Pule journey began.
-Training as an Ayurvedic Health Counselor and spending time on the Hale Pule farm in Kaua’i uncovered another layer of my path.
+In 2015, I met Myra Lewin, founder of Hale Pule – School of Ayurveda and Yoga.
+I trained with her as an Ayurvedic Health Counsellor and spending time on the Hale Pule farm in Kaua’i which uncovered another layer of my path.
 It was—and still is—a space of learning, humility, and growth.

 Living the Teachings

-Now, I live in the Kent countryside with my husband, surrounded by the quiet wisdom of nature.
-Life is simple and full!
-I see clients and students, cook, take care of our home, look after our beast of a cat Siva/Caesar(!), spend time with my seven nieces and nephews.
+Today I live in the Kent countryside with my husband, surrounded by the quiet of nature.
+Life is simple and full.
+I see clients and students on zoom and in person, cook, take care of our home, look after our beast of a cat Siva/Caesar(!), spend time with my seven nieces and nephews.
 I enjoy bringing community together, making collages, painting, singing and Vedic chanting.
-The trips to India continue each year.
+I listen to chanting a lot of the time these days!

 As the years roll on, I remain a student of Veda, Vedanta, Ayurveda, Yoga and Sanskrit.
 These teachings continue to remind me, that a contented, easeful life is not about grasping, making noise and adding more.
-Instead it’s about listening, loving and letting go.
-Home is always here.
+Instead it’s about listening, loving and simplifying.